pragmagrid/lifemapper-server/README.rst

    # /opt/lifemapper/rocks/bin/updateIP
    # /opt/lifemapper/rocks/bin/confDbconnect

-The ``updateIP`` is needed for this specfic RPM because  a newly installed config.ini file needs tempalte IP addressees updated.
+The ``updateIP`` is needed for this specfic RPM because  a newly installed config.ini file needs template IP addressees updated. **Note:** other variables must also be replaced, so perhaps easiest to stash this file and replace it after the rpm install.

+The ``confDbconnect`` rewrites /opt/lifemapper/LmServer/db/connect.py file in the LM source tree (used to connect to a db).
+This file is still present from a previous install, and will not need to be re-written if the template or location has not changed.

-The ``confDbconnect`` rewrites connect.py lifemapper file (used to connect to a db) Normally, these commands are run by the roll install process.
+Normally, these commands are run by the roll install process.

 The ``pgbouncer`` service must be restarted after a new connect.py file is created

 Next run any database updates with: ::